 Introduction

 The MOH Client Registry is responsible for holding demographic information for all persons in Rwanda.
-These persons can become either patients andor HC professionals.
+These persons can become either patients and/or HC professionals.
 In this document we will use the word “clients” to describe this register.
 Besides demographic information this registry will also hold information on the families (chief and dependants) as well as social categories.
 This is important information for the public health insurance administration – Mutual.

 Current situation on national identifiers in Rwanda